grafana/azure-data-explorer-datasource/README.md

 ### Enforcing trusted Azure Data Explorer endpoints

-For additional security it's possible to enforce a list of allowed trusted ADX endpoints to prevent possibility of redirecting request to a third-party endpoint.
+For additional security, it's possible to enforce a list of trusted ADX endpoints that the cluster URL will be verified against.
+This prevents a request from being redirected to a third-party endpoint.

 It can be done by setting environment variable:
 ```